Unit 1: Introduction to Simulation

 a.
 Feedback system

 b.
-Non-Stationary Poission process
+Non-Stationary Poisson process

 c.
 Digital analog simulator